scottbright/alpha-exam-v4/readme.md

 note: HTTP status 200
 note2: createdAt always show 3 digits of milliseconds
 ```
-### 4. Please list on what and how can we improve?
+### 4. Additional Interview Part
-example: add validation
+Example: Please list on what and how can we improve?